dmnburrows/empirical_dynamic_modelling/README.md

 # empirical_dynamic_modelling
 Repo for running empirical dynamic modelling techniques on data, using lagged coordinate embedding to perform simplex projection and convergent cross mapping (CCM) - techniques which can account for non-linear dynamics to reconstruct attractors from time series data.
+This is a work in progress!

 See Sugihara et al.
 CCM - https://www.science.org/doi/abs/10.1126/science.1227079